 Namaste Beautiful Nepal.
 Ma timīlā’ī māyā garchu

-Gokarna Forest Resort Kathmandu (An Oasis In The Chaos) – If you are looking for a hotel near Kathmandu, look no further!
+Gokarna Forest Resort Kathmandu (An Oasis In The Chaos) – If you are heading to Kathmandu & are looking for a hotel then check out the Gokarna Forest Resort, Kathmandu (An Oasis In The Chaos).

 Karen is a trained psychologist and coach.
 But really she’s an adventurer who believes travel can be one of life’s best teachers.
 She writes to inspire you to take the leap and travel in a way that is memorable and meaningful.